juglab/VoidSeg_cluster/README.md

 Each of the .npz files in sub-folder train_data has four keys- `X_train`, `Y_train`, `X_val` and `Y_val`.
 Each of the .npz files in sub-folder test_data has two keys- `X_test`, `Y_test`.

+## Experiments to run
+The following experiments can be run with the code.
+* U-Net baseline
+* U-Net Sequential
+* U-Net finetune
+* U-net finetune sequential
+* StarDist baseline
+* StarDist Sequential

 __Note:__ The relative paths are currently hardcoded!